-Eliminating indecisiveness and letting gamers feel confident with short-form content
+Eliminating indecisiveness and letting gamers feel confident with their purchases

 Timeline